IHE/RAD.IRA/input/pagecontent/rad-x2.md

 The Receiver shall use the opened websocket connection when sending subsequent events to the Sender.

 #### 2:4.X2.4.2 Connect to Websocket Response Message
+The Receiver sends a response message to the Sender containing the outcome of the websocket connection request.

 ##### 2:4.X2.4.2.1 Trigger Events

-The Receiver accepted or rejected the websocket connection request.
+The Receiver accepts or rejects the websocket connection (subscription) request.

 ##### 2:4.X2.4.2.2 Message Semantics